-Outside the defined settlement boundary, proposals for new housing development (excluding any site-specific allocations) including the conversion of existing buildings, such as barns and farm buildings, brownfield sites and replacement dwellings will only be permitted where they are in accordance with national10 and district level11 policies.
+Outside the defined settlement boundary, proposals for new housing development (excluding any site-specific allocations) including the conversion of existing buildings, such as barns and farm buildings, brownfield sites and replacement dwellings will only be permitted where they are in accordance with national and district level policies.

 The local distinctiveness and separate identity of Ufford will be maintained.
-Development which would erode the distinct gaps between parts of Ufford and between Ufford and other adjacent settlements resulting in the coalescence of built development will not be permitted.
+Development proposals which would erode the distinct gaps between the built-up elements of Ufford and between Ufford and other adjacent settlements resulting in the coalescence of built development will not be supported.